ON THIS PAGE: You will learn about the different types of treatments doctors use for children with rhabdomyosarcoma. Use the menu to see other pages.

 Ifosfamide and etoposide: Nausea, vomiting, bone marrow suppression, and decreased kidney function.

-Temozolomide: Nausea, vomiting, and bone marrow suppression
+Temozolomide: Nausea, vomiting, and bone marrow suppression.

 Learn more about managing common side effects of cancer treatment.
 Most side effects usually go away once treatment is finished.
 However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility (inability to have a child).
 Talk with your doctor about this possibility and whether your family should talk with a fertility specialist before cancer treatment begins.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of cancer, may receive this type of care.
+And it often works best when it is started right after a cancer diagnosis.
+People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the cancer returning.
-Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the cancer returning.
+Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-If treatment fails
+If treatment does not work

-Hospice care is a type of palliative care for people who are expected to live less than 6 months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
-Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
+Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
+Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
+Some children may be happier and more comfortable if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with cancer.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.